 The exhibition will be accompanied by the world premiere of Cassils’ first piece of contemporary dance, Human Measure (2021).
 A collaboration with choreographer Jasmine Albuquerque, who has worked with the likes of St Vincent, Devandra Banhart, Laura Marling and Mike Mills, the performance will draw upon personal safety, vulnerability and problematises visibility in a moment of heightened violence against the GNC/Trans community.

 Exhibition preview | info

 Human Musings | tickets

 Further events and screenings will be announced shortly.

 We acknowledge the support of the Canada Council for the Arts.

 Human Measure was developed with the support of the Paul D. Fleck Fellowship residency at Banff Centre, and with support from Walter Phillips Gallery, Banff Centre, initiated by Carol A. Stakenas and Jacqueline Bell.

-With additional thanks to Canadian Stage for their continued support.
+With additional thanks to Canadian Stage and for their continued assistance.